SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-497-9-data-picker-closes-only-after-clicking-input-field.md

 version: 10.18.497.9
 ---

-Clicks outside of date time picker will close calendar layout.
+Any click outside of date picker will close its calendar dropdown.